tinychameleon/tinychameleon.com/README.md

 almost guaranteed to be tied to the ecosystem, as they use `brew` liberally and do not consider Linux at all.

+## Managing Posts

+New draft posts can be created by issuing the `post` command from inside the repository; after creating the draft file it opens it via `$EDITOR`.
+Once completed, a draft can be made public by using the `publish` command; public implies being moved to the `_posts/` directory and having the date of the post updated in the file name and front matter.

+These commands are placed onto the path by `direnv`, which is an automatically installed dependency.
+Though `direnv` is not necessary, it is nice to avoid typing the `_bin/` prefix.

 ## Development